rexthompson/data-512-a2/README.md

 ## Reflection

 This was a good assignment, as it helped me sharpen my skillset in Python (Pandas in particular) and also helped me think about bias in Wikipedia data.
+The following expands upon what I have learned, what surprised me, and a few ideas I would have liked to pursue had I had more time.

+### What I Learned

 I had the chance to take a software engineering class this past Spring (DATA 515), and while we used Pandas a little bit in that class, I had grown a bit rusty on some of the key features of the module, especially the `groupby` functionality.
 I also hadn't really used merge or join before.
 So it was good to exercise these components of the package again, and after a couple of weeks I can tell I've already shaken off the dust and surpassed my prior knowledge.

+### What Surprised Me

 I was a little surprised at the number of articles for each country: I expected there would be many more than shown.
 For example, there are only 1098 articles for the United States.
 Congress alone makes up 535 people, which is almost half of that total, and that's just those current in office!
 I would have expected quite a few more articles in general, including politicians going back several years, if not all time.

 Similarly, I was surprised that the proportion of high-quality articles for United States was not higher.
 Given that a large proportion of English Wikipedia editors are likely from the United States, I expected the quality proportion to be higher for the United States.
 But I suppose this means that more editors does not necessarily translate to more quality.

+### Future Work

 One aspect I would have liked to explore had I had more time would be to audit the page_data and ORES algorithms.
 Having just finished reading about algorithm audits, I would be very curious to try different approaches to performing an audit of these algotirhms (e.g. code audit).
 But unfortunately I did not have the time to perform such a task.
 Thus, I have no choice but to take the algorithms' output at their word, which may be a bit presumptuous.
 For example, I understand from talking with other classmates that some of the algorithms may have some flaws (e.g. Jonn F. Kennedy was listed under Ireland, rather than the United States?)